What Is a ‘Perpetual Swap’ and How Does It Differ from a Standard Option?

 How Does a Perpetual Future Differ from a Standard Futures Contract?

-What Is the Primary Function of a Call Option in Options Trading?
+What Is the Difference between a Perpetual Swap and a Traditional Option in Crypto Trading?